Mad Love (JoJo album): Background and development

-Concept and artwork
+Concept and composition

-On July 28, 2016 it was announced that JoJo's third album would be titled "Mad Love".
 Speaking on the meaning behind the album's title, JoJo stated: "Mad Love. means so many different things, and I loved that about the title.
 It was one of the first songs that I wrote for this album, and I felt like it kind of shaped the intention of it, of this work.
 And, a phrase that I use in my family a lot, we say, 'I love you madly.'
 That's that 'I love you through it all, I love you as you are, I love you in a crazy way, in a deep way, in a way that other people might not understand.'
 And that's how I feel about music, and that's what my relationship is with my fans, and it's an intense, passionate love.
 That's also the love that I like to have in my romantic life.
 So, all of that is represented on this album."

-On September 7, 2016, JoJo revealed the album artwork via her social media accounts and announced the album would be available for pre-order on September 16, 2016.
-The album design was created by Nick Malvone with photos shot by photographer Brooke Nipar.
-JoJo appears on the cover "looking fierce as ever" while the rest of the artwork is otherwise blurred by paint smears.
+Mad Love is mainly rooted in R&B sounds.